barryvdh/laravel-debugbar/readme.md

 This includes 3 custom collectors:
  - RouteCollector: Show information about the current Route
  - ViewCollector: Show the currently loaded views an it's data.
- - LaravelCollector: Show the Laravel version and Environment.
+ - LaravelCollector: Show the Laravel version and Environment. (disabled by default)
  - SymfonyRequestCollector: replaces the RequestCollector with more information about the request/response

 And implements the Monolog Collector for Laravel's Logger.